 The Clinical Psychology Internship program at Geisinger provides advanced training in evidence-based practice and integrated care at all levels of the health system.
 Most clinical psychology internships prepare you for professional practice.
 Geisinger’s Clinical Psychology Internship goes beyond that.
 Our training philosophy reflects a commitment to developing your understanding of cultural and individual differences, social determinants of health and the complex biological and psychological factors with each patient in your care.
 Our training also teaches you interdisciplinary care coordination and collaboration with other members of the healthcare team, including primary and specialty care providers, nurses, psychiatrists, pharmacists, clinical social workers and case managers.

 Accredited by the American Psychological Association (APA) since 1986, the internship is primarily focused on ensuring you attain competency in all APA profession-wide domains (research; ethical and legal standards; individual and cultural diversity; professional values, attitudes and behaviors; communication and interpersonal skills; assessment; intervention; supervision; consultation and interprofessional/interdisciplinary skills).
 Like most APA clinical psychology internships, all your experiences in this Geisinger internship have been developed with this aim in mind.

 To better meet your interests and provide a fulfilling experience, the Clinical Psychology Internship offers intensive training in three specific areas of clinical psychology:

 - Pediatric integrated primary care

-Specific details on these tracks and associated clinical rotations available can be found by clicking on the individual track pages.
+Find specific details on these tracks and associated clinical rotations on our program overview page.